mcclatchy/lipsum/README.md

 # lipsum
-A paired down starter file for in-depth projects.
+A pared down starter file for in-depth projects.